oroinc/documentation/book/data/workflow.rst

 To configure a custom workflow, create the ``workflows.yml`` file with the configuration and save it into the ``/Resources/config/oro`` directory of your bundle.

+.. hint:: You can simplify workflow creation by cloning the existing workflow.
+See :ref:`How to clone a workflow <workflows--actions--clone>`.

 For each entity, you can configure as many workflows as required.

 .. note:: Pay attention to the business logic.
 When you create workflows that can be mutually exclusive, make sure that there is no possibility that they may be activated simultaneously.